 Government Entity will, promptly upon becoming aware of it, notify the other party, specifying the nature of that Incipient Illegality and will also give such other information about that Incipient Illegality as the other party may reasonably require.”

-(v) Definitions.
+(u) Definitions.
 Section 12 of this Agreement is hereby amended to add or replace the following definitions in their appropriate alphabetical order:--

 1. ““Incipient Illegality”” means (a) the enactment by any legislative body